 How to Cook with Stainless Steel (and Keep it Easy to Clean)

-- Heat pan, then add oil, then add food when the oil is hot (but not quite smoking).
+- Heat pan, then add oil, then add food when the oil is shimmering (but not smoking).
 The hot oil creates a barrier that helps food to stick less.

-- Deglaze the pan with water, stock, or wine after removing the meat.
-This not only removes cooked on bits of food to make cleaning easier, but also makes a delicious sauce to serve with your meal.
+- Deglaze the pan with water, stock, or wine after removing the food.
+This helps to remove cooked on bits of food to make cleaning easier, and makes a delicious sauce to serve with your meal, too.

-You can also try the Leidenfrost Effect: if you add food to a pan when it's at exactly the right temperature, it won't stick--you don't even need to use butter or oil!
-It really works, but it requires some practice.
+- You can try the Leidenfrost Effect: if you add food to a pan when it's at exactly the right temperature, it won't stick--you don't even need to use butter or oil.
+It works, but it requires a fair amount of practice to get right.
 Here's a video on the Leidenfrost Effect for more information.

-Why Is Tramontina Cookware So Much Less Expensive than All-Clad D3?
+Why Is Tramontina Tri-Ply Clad So Much Less Expensive than All-Clad D3?

 Cost is a major factor for most people when they buy cookware.
-We all want the best product we can afford, but we don't want to pay more than necessary.
+We all want the best product we can afford, without paying more than necessary.

-Tramontina Tri-Ply Clad stainless steel cookware is economically priced, and yet as we've already stated numerous times, its quality rivals that of All-Clad D3.
+Tramontina Tri-Ply Clad cookware is economically priced, yet its quality rivals that of All-Clad D3 (as we've already stated).

-The main reason is that All-Clad D3 cookware is made in the USA, so production costs are higher.
-All-Clad has shipped many of their products overseas to cut costs, but their clad cookware is still made in the US.
+One reason is that All-Clad D3 cookware is made in the USA, so production costs are higher.
+All-Clad has shipped many of their products overseas to cut costs, but their clad cookware is still made here in the US.

 It's an important part of the All-Clad prestige that it's made in the USA.
 People who buy All-Clad want an American-made product.

-Tramontina Tri-Ply Clad/Gourmet Tri-Ply Clad certainly falls into this category.
+Tramontina Tri-Ply Clad (also called Gourmet Tri-Ply Clad) certainly falls into this category.

-And if you absolutely don't want Chinese-made cookware, Brazilian Tramontina is a good option (though the quality is the same).
+And if you absolutely don't want Chinese-made cookware, Brazilian Tramontina is an excellent option.

 Chinese Vs. Brazilian Tramontina Tri-Ply Clad

-Both Chinese and Brazilian Tramontina stainless cookware are induction compatible, made from 18/10 stainless, NSF certified, and come with a lifetime warranty (which Tramontina seems happy to honor by most accounts).
-The Brazilian cookware costs more, but that may have to do with production costs--it probably costs less to make cookware in China.
+Both Chinese and Brazilian Tramontina stainless cookware are induction compatible, made from 18/10 stainless, NSF certified, and come with a lifetime warranty (which Tramontina has a reputation for honoring).

 Here's a comparison of the Brazilian Tramontina Tri-Ply Clad and the Chinese Tri-Ply Clad: